stevetarver/rft-presentations/info-displays/PITCHME.md

 - Runs anywhere: Is my toolset OS specific?
 Costly?
 Have license restrictions?
 - Has SVG tooling: Nothing we have to write - just use the library.
 - Version control: Revision history, merge changes...
-- Fun: It's easy to learn, fast to code - fun to work at that speed.

 @ulend